Introduction:

 Reaching the top of the mountain is rewording moment, the view down into the main valley in both sides and the surrounding mountains is amazing.

-Going up from the bus stop is ~3 hr (so bring enough water and some food with you), going down is ~1.5 hours;
+Hiking up this trail from the bus stop is ~3 hr (so bring enough water and some food with you), going down is ~1.5 hours;

 Hiking timing is dependent on your shape and on the slow narrow section, this can take much longer time if there are many people on the trail.